This post may contain affiliate links. Please read our disclosure policy.

-These light and fluffy English Scones are easy to make and perfect for afternoon tea or even breakfast.
+These light and fluffy English Scones are easy to make in 20 minutes and are perfect for afternoon tea, breakfast, or teatime treats any time of the day.
 Serve with clotted cream, jam, or lemon curd.
-Beautifully simple, and delicious!
+Beautifully simple and delicious!

-Preferably warm and also preferably with clotted cream, jam, or even lemon curd.
+Preferably warm and preferably with clotted cream, jam, or even lemon curd.

-While we have quite a few scone recipes here, these are English style scones.
+While we have quite a few scone recipes at 31Daily, these English scones are among my favorites!

 What is the Difference Between English Scones and American Scones?